HigitusFigitus/space-cup/README.md

-# space cup
+#Space Cup

-> An app to get your daily cup of space with the NASA's Astronomy Picture Of The Day.
+> Space Cup queries NASA's API and returns the daily Astronomy Picture Of The Day.

 ## Table of Contents